pasangithub/pasangithub/README.md

 - 👋 Hi, I’m @pasangithub
-- 👀 I’m interested in G/Ihalagoda Sumangala Model School
+- 👀 I’m interested in Hacking
 - 🌱 I’m currently learning Programming
 - 💞️ I’m looking to collaborate on Mobile Apps
-- 📫 How to reach me 0718726241 (in whatsapp)
+- 📫 How to reach me 0761616681 (in whatsapp)